Pavelski leads Sharks in 3-1 win over Flames

 Pavelski scored an empty-netter in the final minute.

+"It feels good to be home," Pavelski said.
+"Right from the first ceremony tonight there was good energy in this building, I think the players felt it, and responded well too."

-NOTES: Sharks C Logan Couture played in his 600th career game. ...
+NOTES: Sharks C Logan Couture played in his 600th career game.
+Couture left the game after falling awkwardly in the third period.
+DeBoer said his injury status wasn't immediately known. ...
 San Jose C Tomas Hertl played for the first time since suffering a head injury on Nov.
 3. He missed three games. ...
 Sharks D Joakim Ryan was back in the lineup for D Tim Heed, who played his first game on Friday. ...
 The Sharks had given up three or more goals in nine straight games going into Sunday. ...
 Flames D Michael Stone played in place of D Rasmus Anderson. ...
 The Sharks wore camouflage jerseys as part of the team's Military Appreciation night commemoration.

 UP NEXT